What It Does

 Pricing

-Rowbyte offers a TV Distortion Bundle for $99 that includes Bad TV plus four additional plugins: Data Glitch 2, TVPixel, Dot Pixels, and Separate RGB.
-Purchased individually, these five plugins total $210, making the bundle a $110 savings if you need multiple glitch and distortion tools.
+Rowbyte also sells a TV Distortion Bundle for $99, which includes Bad TV alongside Data Glitch 2, TVPixel, Dot Pixels, and Separate RGB.
+Those five plugins cost $210 individually, so the bundle saves around $110 if you need more than one of them.